tpasson/sw-go-logger-lib/README.md

 The `Container` struct contains the necessary information for the log entry.

-The log message will be printed according to the severity level set during the logger creation.
-If the severity is set to `NONE`, the message will be ignored.
+The log message will be printed according to defined structure.

 ### Log Output
 The log output will be printed to the standard output, file or both.